Children Home Alone

 Click into the guide above for help and advice on deciding if your child is ready to be left home alone

 Click into the above NSPCC questionnaire to help you decide

 Further Help and Advice

-If a child or young person is at risk of harm, please report it to the Wirral Integrated Front Door Team.
+If a child or young person is at risk of harm, please report it to the Wirral Integrated Front Door Team at: [email protected].
 If you need help yourself you can also use these numbers.

 Mon-Fri, 9:00am – 5.00pm Tel: 0151 606 2008